Essential Travel Safety Tips: Understanding UK Driving Licence Categories

-What are the categories and codes on my driving licence?
-What you can (and can’t) drive on a standard UK driving licence
+What do the categories and codes on your UK driving licence mean?
+Learn what vehicles you can (and can’t) drive with a standard UK licence.

 What do the driving licence categories mean?